Complete intersections in simplicial toric varieties: Computational aspects

 \section{Computational aspects}

-In this section we will explain how we have implemented the algorithms obtained in Section 4 for checking whether a simplicial projective or a simplicial toric ideal is a complete intersection.
+In this section we explain how we have implemented the algorithms obtained in Section 4 and 5 for checking whether a simplicial toric ideal or a homogeneous simplicial toric ideal is a complete intersection.
 We have implemented these algorithms in C++ and in {\sc Singular}.
-The implementation in {\sc Singular} gave rise to the distributed library {\tt cisimplicial.lib}, which is included in the software since version 3-1-4.
+The implementation in {\sc Singular} gave rise to the distributed library {\tt cisimplicial.lib}, which is included in the software since its version 3-1-4.

-Given $\IA$ a simplicial projective toric ideal, according to Corollary \ref{coralg}, to check whether $\IA$ is a complete intersection one can verify if $\mA_{red} = \emptyset$.
+Given $\IA$ a homogeneous simplicial toric ideal, according to Corollary \ref{coralg}, to check whether $\IA$ is a complete intersection one can verify if $\mA_{red} = \emptyset$.
 For this purpose one has to design procedures to solve the following problems \begin{itemize} \item to check whether an element $b \in \N^m$ belongs to a subsemigroup of $\N^m$

 \item to compute $B_i := {\rm min}\{b \in \Z^+\, \vert \ b\, a_i \in \sum_{j \in \{1,\ldots,n\} \atop j \neq i} \Z\, a_j \}$ for all $i \in \{1,\ldots,n\}$. \end{itemize}

 For solving the first problem we have implemented a full enumeration procedure.
 An algorithm based on a Graph Theory approach can be found in \cite{CD}, for yet another methods we refer the reader to \cite{PV} and the references there.